$W^{2,1}$ approximation of planar Sobolev homeomorphisms by smooth diffeomorphisms: Introduction

 Piecewise affine constructions suffice in the $W^{1,p}$ setting but are too rigid at second order: Hessian discontinuities produce singular measures that cannot be controlled in $W^{2,1}$.
 Quadratic maps provide the minimal flexibility needed to absorb second-order mismatches across interfaces while retaining explicit algebraic structure. $C^1$ compatibility forces a precise second-order cancellation (Lemma~\ref{lem:mismatch}) which we exploit to construct smooth transitions with uniform second-derivative control.

-The approximating maps $g_k$ produced below are globally $C^1$ and smooth ($C^\infty$) \emph{inside each cell}.
-They are generally \emph{not} $C^2$ across the cell interfaces; this is unavoidable since second derivatives of distinct quadratic pieces need not match.
-This is weaker than the $C^\infty$ conclusion one might hope for, and we state our results accordingly throughout.
+Our construction yields injective \(C^1\) approximants which are smooth outside arbitrarily small neighborhoods of the endpoints of the interior edges of the partition.
+We do not claim global $C^2$ regularity.

 The paper is organized as follows: Section~\ref{sec:prelim} collects the necessary preliminary estimates.
 Section~\ref{sec:flat} treats smoothing across a flat interface.
 Section~\ref{sec:vertex} treats smoothing near a vertex.
-Section~\ref{sec:global} combines these into the global theorem.
+Section~\ref{sec:global} proves that the map can be smoothed outside arbitrarily small neighborhoods of the endpoints of the interior edges.
 Section~\ref{sec:approx} formulates the conditional approximation result.
+Throughout the paper, $C^1$-compatibility of a piecewise quadratic map means that the polynomial pieces have matching traces of both the value and the first derivative on every common interior edge; see Definition 2.2.